bachbaongan/Google_Data_Analytics_Bellabeat_Casestudy/README.md

 n_distinct(sleep_day$Id)
 n_distinct(hourly_step$Id)
 ```
-With the expected 30 user participating in the survey, but have 3 extra from `activity`and 6 less from the `sleep_day` table.
+With the expected 30 users participating in the survey, but have 3 extra from `activity` and 6 less from the `sleep_day` table.

 **Clean and rename columns**
 We should clean and format the column names using lowercase to ensure they use the same syntax format.